spandanaerukull/Terraform2/readme.md

   }
 }
 This keeps it safe and prevents two people from changing resources at the same time.
+# we need to to lock the backend file in remotestate because===
+We need a lock for backend to prevent multiple people or processes from changing the Terraform state file at the same time.
+Locking avoids conflicts and corruption, making sure only one operation updates the state at once.
+This keeps your infrastructure safe and consistent.
 # ============changing the statefile is good or bad ?=============
 we should not do any changes in the statefile, terraform will takecare of the statefile, which is not our responsiblity
 # Important Notes: